vmasrani/pyjanitor/paper/manuscript.md

 ## Limitations of `pyjanitor`

-A minor technical limitation of `pyjanitor` is that it is still feature-incomplete.
-I anticipate that future maturation of `pyjanitor` through contributions from myself and the rest of the data science community will enable us to extend `pyjanitor`’s usage and scope, while remaining true to it being a general-purpose (and not domain-specific) data cleaning tool.
+A minor technical limitation of `pyjanitor` is that it is still feature-incomplete. we anticipate that future maturation of `pyjanitor` through contributions from myself and the rest of the data science community will enable us to extend `pyjanitor`’s usage and scope, while remaining true to it being a general-purpose (and not domain-specific) data cleaning tool.

 ## Extensions beyond `pyjanitor`

 `pyjanitor` does not aim to be the all-purpose data cleaning tool for all subject domains.
-Apart from providing generally useful data manipulation and cleaning routines, one can also think of it as a catalyst project for other specific domain applications.
+Apart from providing a library of generally useful data manipulation and cleaning routines, one can also think of it as a catalyst project for other specific domain applications.
 Following the verb-based grammar, one can imagine even more specific domain terms.

 For example, one may imagine the creation of chemistry-oriented names, such as:

 - `smiles2mol(df, col_name)`: to convert a column of smiles into RDKit [^8] mol objects.
-- `mol2graph(df, col_name)`: to convert a column of mol objects into graph objects.
+- `mol2graph(df, col_name)`: to convert a column of mol objects into NetworkX graph objects.

 [^8]: https://www.rdkit.org/